 It began to snow and rain, and we headed to Skaftafell National Park and took a walk for around 2 KM to a glacier while it snowed.
 After lunch at truckstop, we headed back towards Vik.
 It was raining in Vik so we took a quick look at the black sand beach and the Rrenisdranger “Troll Rocks” and then onto the lovely Volcano Hotel where we were staying for the night.

-We felt really lucky to catch this phenomenon during our short visit to Iceland.
-When we returned inside for dessert, we had a really informative and lovely conversation (includes pictures) with the hotel owner Johan, about his experiences living in the region.
+all of us felt really lucky to catch this phenomenon during our short visit to Iceland.
+When we returned inside for dessert, we had a really informative and lovely conversation.
+We included pictures with the hotel owner Johan, about his experiences living in the region.

 In the morning we did a wonderful two-hour glacier walk on Myrdalsjokull with Tomas from Arcanum.
 Continuing West, we stopped at the impressive Skogarfoss waterfall, climbed up the steep metal stairs to the top and then walked along the muddy path which produced additional views of beautiful waterfalls, communing with sheep and vistas.

-We ate a fish and chips lunch at the restaurant near the waterfall and then headed to the lodge-like Hotel Ranga, outside of Hella.
+We ate fish and chips for lunch at the restaurant.
+It is near the waterfall and then headed to the lodge-like Hotel Ranga, outside of Hella.
 An upscale place, we took advantage of happy hour, the hot tub and a nice dinner in their dining room.